WHETSTONE FOR LEADERSHIP COACHING ORGANIZATIONS

 Intuitive and ridiculously easy to use.
 One digital home for observations, weekly data meetings, and action steps.

-Coaching analytics will make it easy for your program team to identify participant growth areas and design sessions to help them improve.
+Instructional coaching analytics will make it easy for your program team to identify participant growth areas and design sessions to help them improve.

 Simple sharing makes it easy for participants to share their work with their advisors, and for advisors to share feedback with participants.